The platform that

 Signal is what happens when that problem finally gets a product.

 Data services at scale.
 Thousands of contributors.
-Quality tracking rebuilt from scratch on every major project — because what existed wasn't enough.
+Quality tracking rebuilt from scratch on every major program — annotation, evaluation, moderation, customer support.
+The same workflow under different names.

 5,000 contributors assessed.
 Infrastructure running.
-7-day deployment ready.
+14-day deployment ready.
 None of it built for the pitch — built because the operation had to work before the product could.

 reb∞8 didn't start with a product roadmap.
 It started with a pattern recognised from years of running large-scale data operations — and the infrastructure that came from managing it.

-The 5,000 contributors, the 7-day deployment, the quality reporting — none of that came from a spec.
+The 5,000 contributors, the 14-day deployment, the quality reporting — none of that came from a spec.
 It came from building operations where those things had to actually work.

 Get in touch